Tower block: Central and Eastern Europe

-In Eastern European countries, opinions about these buildings vary greatly, with some deeming them as eyesores on their city's landscape while others glorify them as relics of a bygone age.
+In Eastern European countries, opinions about these buildings vary greatly, with some deeming them as eyesores on their city's landscape while others glorify them as relics of a bygone age and historical examples of unique architectural styles (such as socialist realism, brutalism, etc.).
 Since the dissolution of the Soviet Union, and especially in the late 1990s and early 2000s, many of the former Eastern Bloc countries have begun construction of new, more expensive and modern housing.
 The Śródmieście borough of Warsaw, the capital of Poland, has seen the development of an array of skyscrapers.
 Russia is also currently undergoing a dramatic buildout, growing a commercially shaped skyline.
-Moreover, the ongoing changes made to postwar housing estates since the 2000s in former communist countries vary - ranging from simply applying a new coat of paint to the previously grey exterior to thorough modernization of entire buildings.
+Moreover, the ongoing changes made to postwar housing estates since the 2000s in former communist countries vary – ranging from simply applying a new coat of paint to the previously grey exterior to thorough modernisation of entire buildings.

-In the European Union, among former communist states, a majority of the population lives in flats in Latvia (65.1%), Estonia (63.8%), Lithuania (58.4%), Czech Republic (52.8%), and Slovakia (50.3%) (as of 2024, data from Eurostat).
-However, not all flat dwellers in Eastern Europe live in communist era blocks of flats; many live in buildings constructed after the fall of communism, and some in buildings surviving from the era before communism.
+In the European Union, among former Warsaw Pact states, a majority of the population lives in flats in Latvia (64.4%), Estonia (60.6%), Lithuania (59.5%), the Czech Republic (50.9%), Bulgaria (46.7%) and Slovakia (45.3%) (as of 2024, data from Eurostat).
+However, not all flat dwellers in Eastern Europe live in Cold War-era blocks of flats; many live in buildings constructed after the fall of the Berlin Wall, and some in buildings that survived World War II.

 Western Europe

 In Western Europe, there are fewer high-rise buildings because of the historic city centres.
 In the 1960s, developers began demolishing older buildings to replace them with modern high-rise buildings.

 In Brussels there are numerous modern high-rise buildings in the Northern Quarter business district.
-The government of Belgium wants to recreate Washington, D.C. on a small scale.
+The government of Belgium wants to recreate Washington, D.C., on a small scale.

 France

+There are some tall residential buildings in La Défense district, such as Tour Défense 2000, even though the district is mainly "commercial".
+This allows the residents to walk to the nearby office buildings without using vehicles.